-For people who particularly like these trees and the shade they provide, Mazur suggests they opt for another perennial or groundcover instead of turf - something that is more prone to thrive in shady conditions.
+For people who particularly like these trees and the shade they provide, we suggest they opt for another perennial or groundcover instead of turf - something that is more prone to thrive in shady conditions.

-That's why when Mazur and other Davey experts fertilize trees, they use a probe that is injected into the soil at a depth of 12 inches so nutrients are placed below the turf root levels and can get to the trees.
+When we fertilize trees, we use a probe that is injected into the soil at a depth of 12 inches so nutrients are placed below the turf root levels and can get to the trees.